MATE currently has 46 regionals across the U.S. and around the world. Find the one nearest to you!

 The competition consists of a product demonstration run and three engineering and communication components: a product presentation, technical documentation, and a marketing display.

 The Product Demonstration is the vehicle completing the in-water mission tasks.
 Teams are scored on what they are able to complete and a time bonus if they can complete all the tasks.

-The Product Presentation is an oral presentation given by the student team members to a panel of working professionals, followed by a question and answer period.
+The Engineering Presentation is an oral presentation given by the student team members to a panel of working professionals, followed by a question and answer period.

 The Technical Documentation is a written report detailing the design and operational features of the vehicle.